robots-make-art-too/EECS_1720/docs/StarterPack_Extensions.md

 ### Did you want an example of aesthetic + technical?

-Maybe I can help you _think_ about aesthetic [concepts](https://blog.homeforfiction.com/2020/02/20/book-worming-party-literature-meets-drawing/)?
+Maybe this Chris[^1] can help you _think_ about aesthetic [concepts](https://blog.homeforfiction.com/2020/02/20/book-worming-party-literature-meets-drawing/)?

 ---